jupyterlab/jupyterlab-data-explorer/docs/development.md

 $ jlpm run build:watch
 ```

-which will automatically recompile upon updates to source files.
+which will automatically trigger recompilation upon updates to source files.

 In another terminal window,